Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 You will need to respond to the following questions:

-- what do you want to do to develop your governance capability and how your proposed activities will help you to do that
+- What training do you want to do to develop your governance capability and how will your proposed activities help you to do that?

-- explain how you hope to contribute to an arts organisation board in the future.
+- Explain how you hope to contribute as a company director of an arts organisation in the future.

-Please contact Adelaide and Emerald from the Industry Development team via leadershipprogram@creative.gov.au if you need support to submit an application in another format – for example, video or audio format.
+Please contact the Capability Development team via leadershipprogram@creative.gov.au if you need support to submit an application in another format – for example, video or audio format.

 Support material

 You must submit a CV with your application.
-We will review your CV to understand your artistic practice and impact of the funding on your capability development.
+The industry advisers will review your CV to understand your artistic practice and/or experience in the arts and culture sector and impact of the funding on your capability development.

 We strongly recommend you make the information in your CV relevant and targeted to this opportunity.